-- 41.2.17 Not applicable

-- 41.2.18 All other time penalties, at discretion of the Race Director.

-- 41.2.19 Not applicable
+- 41.2.18 All other time penalties, at discretion of the Race Director. - 41.2.19 Not applicable

 41.3 Procedure

 - 41.3.1 The infringement for which time penalties are given is as observed by any official and or the official time keeper at the event and reported to the Race Director. - 41.3.2 The Secretary of the event will inform the Competitor of the infringement and time penalty, the team manager will sign for having received the notification and receive a copy of this for his/her own use.